T-Mobile in talks with Sprint on merger, does not rule out lower price

 Legere said his company had made settlement offers to the state attorneys general, who argue that a merger of the third- and fourth-largest U.S. wireless carriers would mean higher prices for some of the poorest consumers.
 Legere said he sent them a new letter on Thursday.

+“We’ve had very frank discussions,” Legere said.
+“We have made settlement proposals as ways to continue those conversations.”

+The reference to a possible lower price for Sprint is another piece of bad news for Softbank Group, which owns a big chunk of the U.S. wireless carrier.
+Softbank took a hit with WeWork, which abandoned a public offering, and on Wednesday it announced its first quarterly loss in 14 years.

-Legere was speaking at an event to announce initiatives that he said were dependent on the merger proceeding: a plan to give first-responders free access to 5G wireless; a plan to help children without access to the internet do homework; and a prepaid service for $15 per month with unlimited talk, text and 2GB of high-speed smartphone data..
+Legere was speaking at an event to announce initiatives that he said were dependent on the merger proceeding: giving first-responders free access to 5G wireless; a plan to help children without access to the internet do homework; and a $15 per month prepaid service with unlimited talk, text and 2GB of high-speed smartphone data..

-He also said that the company planned to launch 5G services on Dec.
+He also said the company planned to launch 5G services on Dec.
 6.

-Reporting by Diane Bartz and David Shepardson; Additional reporting by Supantha Mukherjee; Editing by Dan Grebler; Editing by Chizu Nomiyama
+Reporting by Diane Bartz and David Shepardson; Additional reporting by Supantha Mukherjee; Editing by Dan Grebler